Methodist Ministers and lay preachers lead the service at different churches in the local circuit each week.

 The Gospel message is about the promise of new life.

-In the birth, death and resurrection of Jesus Christ
+In the life, death and resurrection of Jesus Christ

 forgiveness for the past,